ruby-in-the-park/ruby-in-the-park/README.md

 - Because parks are awesome.

 ### When?
-There is no picnic planned yet, but the idea is to do one per month.
+The next picnic is going to be in "Park am Glesidreick" on Sunday the 6th of July.

+The discussion is going on in [issue #7](https://github.com/ruby-in-the-park/ruby-in-the-park/issues/7).

 ### Where?
 Any park in Berlin.